Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: A criterion for the Critical Point

 For this reason we calculate the density of quarks ($u$, $d$ named collectively as $q$ quarks and $s$ quarks) contained in mesons and baryons.
 We note that both $q$ and $s$ quarks carry baryon number.
 So, since we are seeking the critical point at positive baryon density, we have to take into account the total density of both $q$ and $s$ quarks which are contained in hadrons, which is

 where the index $i$ in the densities $n_{HG,i}$ refers to the respective family of hadrons.

-We evaluate the densities $n_{qs,m}$ and $n_{qs,b}$ for the critical points determined through the models (a) ($r_0$ fixed), (b) ($r_0(T)$) and (c) ($r_m(T)$ and $r_b(\mu_B)$).
-Our results are shown in Fig.~\ref{fig:nqs,mb}.
-We observe that for model (a) the critical point, which additionally satisfies the equality of the densities of the quarks contained in mesons and baryons, is located at $\mu_{B,cr} \simeq$ 248 MeV.
-The model (b) gives almost equal $\mu_{B,cr} \simeq$ 249 MeV, while model (c) evaluates this position at $\mu_{B,cr} \simeq$ 266 MeV.
+We evaluate the densities $n_{qs,m}$ and $n_{qs,b}$ for the critical points determined through the models (a) ($r_0$ fixed), (b) ($r_0(T)$), (c) ($r_m(T)$ and $r_b(\mu_B)$) and (d) ($r(T,\mu_B)$).
+Our results for these densities and for the (vh) set are shown in Fig.~\ref{fig:nqs,mb}.
+The intersection of the two densities determines the position of the critical point for the (vh) set.
+In the same figure we depict the position of the critical points for the (*) and (**) hadron sets.
+Overall, for the 3 hadron sets, we observe that for model (a) the critical point, which additionally satisfies the equality of the densities of the quarks contained in mesons and baryons, is located at $\mu_{B,cr} \simeq$ 251-259 MeV.
+The model (b) gives almost equal $\mu_{B,cr} \simeq$ 250-259 MeV, while model (c) evaluates this position at $\mu_{B,cr} \simeq$ 272-279 MeV and model (d) at $\mu_{B,cr} \simeq$ 234-240 MeV.

 It is, also, possible to calculate and compare the densities of $q$ quarks, as well as, the densities of $s$ quarks alone, which are contained in mesons and baryons.
 However, this entails the exact knowledge of the factors $c_1,~c_2$ for certain hadrons of family 2 with hidden strangeness and content $c_1 (u \bar{u} +d \bar{d} ) +c_2 s \bar{s}$.
 Also, by dealing with higher densities, that is inclusive densities of $q$ and $s$ quarks instead of separate densities, our results are less affected by any lack of knowledge of the mass spectrum of hadrons.